 Remember, clinics offer check-ups by phone.
-If you have a regular appointment that you cannot miss, go but be careful to maintain physical distance from other people.
+However, if you have a regular appointment that you really cannot miss, be careful to maintain physical distance from other people.
 Bring your hand sanitizer with you and sanitize your hands frequently.

 Make every effort to stay active at home.
-Exercise will make you more effective at using oxygen and give you extra physical and emotional capacity to do your daily activities - and it’s good for your mood and it passes the time.
+Exercise will make you more effective at using oxygen and give you extra physical and emotional capacity to do your daily activities - it’s also good for your mood.

 Do not stock up on emergency equipment.
 If you have not been prescribed oxygen, do not buy oxygen concentrators.
 If you contract COVID-19 and oxygen or ventilators are needed, you need to be in a hospital.
 Do not hesitate.

 Minimize airway irritant exposure.
 Avoid burning candles or incense, and smoking and second-hand smoke.
 Decrease or eliminate your use of scented personal or cleaning products.
-If you’re looking at an air purifier, avoid ones that produce ozone.
+If you want to purchase an air purifier, avoid ones that produce ozone.
 If you are using a HEPA-filter for room air purifying, keep it well maintained.
 Keep the humidity in your home under control.
 Dust and clean often.